The Church is suffering her worst crisis since the Protestant Reformation

 Pope Pius XII died in 1958.
 Below are statistics at his death.

 The Church was thriving in faith and in numbers and there was no necessity for a council.
 The purpose of a council is to define doctrine, reaffirm truths of the Faith, and eradicate heresy.
+A spirit of asceticism had prevailed in the Church until the 20th century.
+Then, the spirit of modernity penetrated the mind of many Churchmen fed by moral weakness, superficiality, and sentimentality.
+Modernity’s entry into the Church was marked by the Second Vatican Council.

 What was needed was not a council, but a systematic study of the 20th Century’s astonishing advance in scientific knowledge and its connection to Divine Revelation.
 This knowledge was incomprehensible to all but the most learned scientific minds.
 The very nature of space, time and our material world had been shown to exist in states that defied past understandings.
 But, the Holy Office had banned the teachings of those priests who were at the forefront of this new understanding, as Henri de Lubac, Teilhard de Chardin, Yves Congar and Jean Danilou.